 and experiences?
 In what ways can locales and regions in different parts of the world

 work together to achieve meaningful social change and solve common global challenges?

-In this international honors signature seminar, UA students will meet online, in real time, with students from Barcelona's Universitat Abat Oliba who are enrolled in a course with similar goals.
-Together they will pursue a different kind of applied learning and community engagement.
+In this international honors signature seminar students will pursue a different kind of applied learning and community engagement.
 First, students will explore the ways in which global challenges manifest themselves in regional and local settings.
 They will gain experience with different pathways to social change, including social innovation and entrepreneurship, and discover how intercultural dialogue can facilitate solutions.
 Then, U of A honors students will work side-by-side with students, faculty, and community partners in Arkansas, Italy and Spain on a shared project to understand the impact of pandemic recovery on the international social change ecosystem and to apply their learning to proposing new ways forward in the wake of COVID-19.